lifeomic/chroma-react/stories/components/Menu/default.md

 ### aria-label (required)

-A descriptive label for for the popover menu.
+A descriptive label for the popover menu.

 ```jsx
 <Menu aria-label="Chroma menu options" />